-The DX7’s LFO parameters allow you to modulate pitch (PMD) or volume (AMD) using triangle, sawtooth, square and sine waves, as well as a random sample/hold function.
+The Yamaha DX7’s LFO parameters allow you to modulate pitch (PMD) or volume (AMD) using triangle, sawtooth, square and sine waves, as well as a random sample/hold function.
 There is a delay function that creates a delay between the key being pressed and the modulation starting, which allows you to create some human sounding vibrato effects, much like how a singer or guitarist applies vibrato after first sustaining a note.

-The envelopes in the DX synths are different from classic ADSR envelopes, but not as different as you’d think.
+The envelopes in the Yamaha DX7 synths are different from classic ADSR envelopes, but not as different as you’d think.
 Each of the four points has two editable parameters: rate and level, with rate controlling the time it takes the envelope to get from one point to the next, and level controlling the volume of that point.
 This flexibility allows for some timings not possible with analog envelope generators.

 Where things get really confusing is that the rates knobs are inverted, so on the DX7 you have to take the slider down to increase the envelope times.
 Additionally, the release level sets the initial level too.
 Each operator has its own envelope, allowing for complex combinations of envelopes, and the creation of patches where the FM tone morphs over time.